K4lig/Honeypot/README.md

          1.4.5 Network tags: Important!
 Add a tag call @honeypot@.
 This will allow us to applied specific firewall rules.

          1.4.6 Firewall: Do not mark anything.

+__*2. Configure SSH connection (Keys)*__
+GCP manages SSH keys slightly differently than AWS.
+The easiest way is to use the gcloud tool or connect from browser.
+   → To connect to yours VMs, simply go to the list of the instances of VM and click on the button "SSH" next to each one.
+This opened a terminal on your browser.
+It's so easy!

+__*3. Configure Firewall* (Most important part!)__
+Here we define who can talk with whom.
+Go to **VPC Network** > **Firewall**.
+We going to create 4 rules:

+   3.1 Rule 1: 'allow-admin-ssh' (So that YOU can manage the VMs)

+      → Objectives: All instances of network

+      → Origin Filters: IP ranges

+      → Oring Ip ranges: Go to Google and search "What is my IP", copy your Public IP and paste it here followed by /32.

+      → Ports and Protocols: Ports and Specified TCPs > tcp:22 (This is the real SHH port).

+   3.2 Rule 2: allow-wazuh-ui (So that see the SIEM website)

+      → Objectives: All instances of network

+      → Origin Filters: IP ranges > YOUR_IP/32 (just like before).

+      → Ports and Protocols: Ports and Specified TCPs > tcp:443 (HTTPS).

+   3.3 Rule 3: allow-honeypot-public (The door for Hackers and Script kiddies!)

+      → Objectives: Specified destiny tags > honeypot (tag we create).

+      → Origin Filters: IP ranges > 0.0.0.0/0 (This means "Any IP in the world")

+      → Ports and Protocols: Ports and Specified TCPs > tcp:2222 (We used 2222 for the honeypot, not 22, this is a tactic).

+   3.4 Rule 4: allow-agent-to-siem (For the Honeypot to talk with the SIEM)

+      → Objective: All instances of network

+      → Origin Filters: IP ranges > 10.128.0.0/9 (This is the range to intern IPs for default of GCP.
+So only your VMs can talk with each other)

+      → Ports and Protocols: Ports and Specified TCPs > tcp:1514, tcp:1515.

+Congratulations!
+Your network is ready and segmented :shipit:.